The QED of Bernab\'eu-Tarrach sumrule for electric polarizability and its implication for the Lamb shift: Introduction

-The Baldin sumrule has been instrumental for the data-driven evaluations of the nucleon polarizabilities, and since long \cite{Damashek:1969xj} provides the most stringent empirical constraint on the sum of proton polarizabilties, see \cite{Gryniuk:2015aa} for the state of the art.
-In contrast, the Bernab\'eu-Tarrach (BT) sumrule for nucleons was discarded \cite{Lvov:1998csf}; its use for nuclei was discussed in \cite{Bernabeu:1998wf}.
-Llanta and Tarrach \cite{Llanta:1978xd} were first to discredit the sumrule by showing that it fails a perturbative verification in leading-order Quantum Electrodynamics (QED).
+The Baldin sum rule has been instrumental for the data-driven evaluations of the nucleon polarizabilities, and since long \cite{Damashek:1969xj} provides the most stringent empirical constraint on the sum of proton polarizabilties, see \cite{Gryniuk:2015aa} for the state of the art.
+In contrast, the Bernab\'eu-Tarrach (BT) sum rule for nucleons was discarded \cite{Lvov:1998csf} (more recently, in \cite{Gasser:2015dwa}); its use for nuclei was discussed in \cite{Bernabeu:1998wf}.
+Llanta and Tarrach \cite{Llanta:1978xd} were first to discredit the sum rule by showing that it fails a perturbative verification in leading-order Quantum Electrodynamics (QED).
 This calculation will be revisited here (Sec.~\ref{sec:deriving}) and complemented by an analogous calculation in chiral perturbation theory ($\chi$PT).
-Our main conclusion is that the BT sumrule is valid, if convergent.
-This means the proton electric and magnetic polarizabilities could be evaluated separately using the two sumrules, which would be extremely interesting in context of the current controversy in determination of these polarizabilities via the Compton scattering experiments at HI$\gamma$S \cite{Li:2022vnz} versus MAMI \cite{A2CollaborationatMAMI:2021vfy}.
+Our main conclusion is that the BT sum rule is valid, if convergent.
+This means the proton electric and magnetic polarizabilities could be evaluated separately using the two sum rules, which would be extremely interesting in context of the current controversy in determination of these polarizabilities via the Compton scattering experiments at HI$\gamma$S \cite{Li:2022vnz} versus MAMI \cite{A2CollaborationatMAMI:2021vfy}.

-Another important implication of the valid BT sumrule would be the possibility of a data-driven evaluation of the ``subtraction-function contribution'' to the proton-structure effects in the Lamb shift of muonic hydrogen.
+Another important implication of the valid BT sum rule would be the possibility of a data-driven evaluation of the ``subtraction-function contribution'' to the proton-structure effects in the Lamb shift of muonic hydrogen.
 This contribution brings one of the significant uncertainties in the extraction of the proton charge radius from muonic hydrogen spectroscopy \cite{Pohl:2010zza,Antognini:2012ofa,Antognini:1900ns,Carlson:2011zd,Birse:2012eb}, see also \cite{Antognini:2022xoo,Pachucki:2022tgl} for the most recent reviews.